-Indian Premier League cricket to kickoff on March 22 in Kolkata
+Indian Premier League cricket to kick off on March 22 in Kolkata

 ICC Champions Trophy 2025: Top five players to watch

-Ten teams will compete for the title as the world’s top cricketers including Indian star Virat Kohli, Australia’s Pat Cummins and Jos Buttler of England will join their respective teams in India’s searing heat.
+Ten teams will compete for the title as the world’s top cricketers, with Indian star Virat Kohli, Australia’s Pat Cummins and Jos Buttler of England all joining their respective teams in India’s searing heat.

-The IPL auction for this edition shattered records as Indian wicketkeeper-batsman Rishabh Pant became the most expensive player when he was sold for a record $3.2 million to Lucknow Super Giants, who later made him captain.
+The IPL auction for this edition shattered records as Indian wicketkeeper-batsman Rishabh Pant became the most expensive player when he was sold for a record $3.2m to Lucknow Super Giants, who later made him captain.

-Shreyas Iyer, a title-winning skipper with Kolkata last season, was picked by Punjab Kings for 267.5 million rupees ($3.17 million) as the second-most expensive buy.
+Shreyas Iyer, a title-winning skipper with Kolkata last season, was picked by Punjab Kings for 267.5 million rupees ($3.1m) as the second-most-expensive buy.

-The IPL has generated billions in revenue since its inception in 2008, turning the Board of Control for Cricket in India (BCCI) into one of the richest governing bodies in sport.
+The IPL has generated billions in revenue since its inception in 2008, turning the BCC into one of the richest governing bodies in sport.

 The pioneering IPL helped make T20 cricket more popular, spawning copycat events worldwide.